-Downsell Primary school encourages a range of ways for children and young people to report concerns [e.g., including online, via text, worry boxes, and face to face.
-Using peer support is another way to give children permission to discuss difficult topics and get the help needed.]
+Downsell Primary School, encourages a range of ways for children and young people to report concerns (e.g. worry boxes and face to face.)
+Using peer support is another way to give pupils the opportunity to discuss difficult topics and get the help needed.

-Keeping Children Safe in Education 2020 requires governing bodies and proprietors to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum.'
+Keeping Children Safe in Education 2022 requires governing bodies and proprietors to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum.'